alex-oderdenge/data-lake-upload-cli/README.md

    - Click "New" to create a new dataset key
 4. **Configure File Properties**:
    - Set the version number (defaults to 1)
+   - If version number is higher than 1, a version description field will appear
    - Choose the data lake file level (raw, clean, or standardized)
 5. **Upload**: Click "Upload to Data Lake" to upload with metadata